opensearch-project/oui/FAQ.md

 ## Can I contribute to OUI

 Yes!
-We accept PRs regularly similar to our other Elastic repos.
+We accept PRs regularly similar to our other OpenSearch repos.
 You can find documentation around creating and submitting new components in [CONTRIBUTING.md](CONTRIBUTING.md).

-## Why is OUI open source?

-Many of our products themselves are open source and rely upon this library to function.
-The OpenSearch UI Framework began as a folder of code in Kibana and we decided it could be used beyond that codebase.
-It exists as an independent library so that patterns can be shared across teams and design standards can be scaled across our organization.
-Since most of our products are open source, we treat this one similarly as far as public publishing and conversation even if its usage tends to focus more inward towards Elastic itself.

 ## What about reporting bugs and feature requests?

-Bug reports and feature requests are most welcome, but our roadmap is driven primarily by internal usage.
+Bug reports and feature requests are welcome!